hmeine/tilemill_docker/README.md

 Tilemill runs fine, with a very simple setup based on an official node.js image.

-The integration of osm-bright is more difficult and includes imposm.
+The integration of osm-bright is more complex and includes imposm.
 I use it together with https://hub.docker.com/r/kartoza/postgis/.

 ## Docker-Compose with OSM-Bright